 The COVID-19 pandemic has flipped the vacation rental industry upside down, forcing many property managers to rethink their business models.
 One of the biggest changes has been a shift from short-term rentals to mid-term rentals as property managers navigate rental bans and capitalize on the current need for long-term accommodation.

-Switching to mid-term rentals, however, isn’t always easy.
+Switching to medium term rentals, however, isn’t always easy.
 While both types of rentals bring in rental income, there are differences you need to consider.

 Here are some tips on how to convert to a mid-term rental: